YX0824/CzmAbqUel/README.md

 *  Create input class to write properties to a dictonary.
 *  Extend package to include fortran based user element subroutines for the cohesive zone.

-## Documentation v1.0.0-a.2.0.0
+## Documentation v1.0.0-a.2.1.0

+### Docs - a.2.1.0

+analyticalModel class

 ### Docs - a.2.0.0

-* geometry and testModel classes for elementary ans standardized tests,
+geometry and testModel classes for elementary and standardized tests,

 ### Docs - a.1.1.0